 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the audiologist, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Why have I been offered this appointment?

-You have been offered a hearing aid review appointment because either your GP or yourself has requested an assessment.
+You have been offered a hearing aid review appointment because either your doctor or you have requested an assessment.
 In some cases an Ear, Nose and Throat doctor may have contacted the Audiology Department to arrange this, following a recent appointment with them.

 What will happen during the appointment?